jadamb13/dementia-predictor/README.md

 of the project was to address a business need using machine learning and present the project proposal, prototype, and post-implementation report for a CS Capstone project.

+Developed and deployed using Scikit-learn, Pandas, Seaborn, NumPy, Matplotlib, IPyWidgets, Heroku, and Voila.

 ### Purpose and Overview

 >#### Problem Statement